-At March 31, 2019, the Company had approximately \$109.8 million in cash, cash equivalents, and marketable securities, \$1.1 million of restricted cash and an accumulated deficit of approximately \$132.7 million.
-Since its inception through March 31, 2019, the Company has primarily financed its operations through the issuance of preferred stock and units, the sale of its common stock, the AbbVie collaboration, and cash received in the Merger.
+At June 30, 2019, the Company had approximately \$129.0 million in cash, cash equivalents, and short-term marketable securities, \$20.1 million of long-term marketable securities, \$1.1 million of restricted cash and an accumulated deficit of approximately \$145.1 million.
+Since its inception through June 30, 2019, the Company has primarily financed its operations through the issuance of preferred stock, units and warrants, the sale of its common stock, the AbbVie collaboration, and cash received in the Merger.
+In June 2019, the Company issued to Ginkgo Bioworks, Inc. ("Ginkgo") 6,340,771 shares of common stock at a purchase price per share of \$9.00, and pre-funded warrants (the "Pre-Funded Warrants") to purchase an aggregate of 2,548,117 shares of common stock at an exercise price of \$9.00 per share, with \$8.99 of such exercise price paid at the closing of the offering.
+The net proceeds to the Company were approximately \$79.9 million.
 In the absence of positive cash flows from operations, the Company is highly dependent on its ability to find additional sources of funding in the form of debt or equity financing.
 Management believes that the Company has sufficient cash to fund its operations through at least twelve months from the issuance of these financial statements.